jaguilar/gyroboy/README.md

 motor power is applied to a given angle?

 I also found that pybricks was a little slow of a programming language for this project.
-You can see the contortions I had to do to get the PID controller to run fast enough.
-Even with all this effort one time through the loop takes an average of 7ms on my EV3.
-(The demo code from LEGO goes faster, but, of course, it's doing a lot less.)
+I ended up rewriting the PID controller in C. (See [pid.c].)
+I found that this made the robot MUCH steadier.
+The average loop time went from 7-8ms to 5ms.
+Presumably the variance in the loop times is also much better controlled.

 It was a brilliantly fun project and a great diversion for a week of evenings.
 Looking forward to the next one.